SaeedZarzor/BFSimulator/README.md

 * **xcode**

 First, install xcode from the app store.
 After that, you might need to install the command line tools.
-To do so you might be to open the Terminal and run the following command
+To do so you might be to open the terminal and run the following command

 ```
 xcode-select --install